Qualification Overview

 Graduate profile

-On successful completion of this qualification students will have the ability within the practice of architecture to:
+On successful completion of this qualification graduates will be able to:

 Education pathways